 Are there other Wi-Fi issues that we were having before the pandemic that are now becoming more noticeable?

 – Placement is something that many don’t think about but that can have major effects on the Wi-Fi quality, Kajsa continues.
 We tend to place the gateway close to the fiber socket – usually somewhere around the front door, or in the basement.
 Some also want to hide it from view, so if possible, they put it inside a cabinet or behind some furniture.
 By doing so, we block the signal from reaching farther into the house.
 When more users are competing for those “muffled” signals, the lower quality of Wi-Fi becomes increasingly noticeable.
 Placing the gateway on a wall or on a shelf, and farther into the home, betters the conditions for the gateway to actually do its job.

 – Also, adds Fredrik, placement is not only a question of where we keep our Wi-Fi equipment – it’s also a matter of where the users are located.
-Now that more users simultaneously need to work or study online from home, they most likely try to do so from the different corners of the house, as to not disturb or be disturbed.
+Now that more users simultaneously needed to work or study online from home, they most likely tried to do so from the different corners of the house, as to not disturb or be disturbed.
 These are usually also the places where coverage is bad; the far ends of the house where the Wi-Fi signals can’t reach.

 How do we meet these challenges?